Getting Started: Types of Salvias for Zone 7

 Salvias that can provide repeat performances every year in a Zone 7 garden vary depending on the geographic region where you live.
 Aside from winter chill, you have to consider sun exposure, amount and timing of local rainfall, summer heat and soil fertility and texture.
 What grows well in the White House garden may not be the best choice for an area known for central Washington State's orchard lands.

 Whether you live in Wenatchee or Albuquerque, New Mexico, you may decide you need an attractive moisture-conserving groundcover.
-One possibility is Dandelion Leaf Sage (S. taraxacifolia) .
+One possibility is Ground Ivy Sage (S. glechomifolia) .

 Average annual rainfall is 9 inches in Wenatchee and 10 in Albuquerque whereas Washington, D.C. gets about four times that much.
 So if you live in the nation's capital, you need a heat-tolerant groundcover that also loves water.
 Creeping Mexican Sage (S. stolonifera) may be the answer or -- stepping away from Salvias -- the American native Cranberry Crush Cardinal Flower (Lobelia 'Cranberry Crush'), which hummingbirds love.

 Considering all the cultivation factors necessary for a successful flowering landscape can be overwhelming, especially if you are a new gardener.
-However, our online catalog product filters help you sort choices based on local conditions.
+However, our Salvia Finder tool can help you sort choices based on local conditions and personal preferences.

 Reaching Out & Asking Questions